nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ***
 <!-- @@author Shannonwje -->
 ### Resetting a budget: `RES`
-Resets te budget to be 0.00 for the user.
+Resets the budget to be $0.00 for the user.

 Format: `RES`
 <!-- @@author -->